uwmadisoncals/cals-main-plugins/my-calendar/readme.txt

 4. Edit or create a page on your blog which includes the shortcode [my_calendar] and visit the page you have edited or created.
 You should see your calendar.
 Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 2.5.12 =

+* Bug fix: missing space in conflict identification
+* Bug fix: internationalization of string to time created conflict when entering month abbreviations
+* Add filter to enable creation of a custom content editor

 = 2.5.11 =